charitha22/cs-510-termproject/README.md

 ## How to use the tool?

 * Install valgrind
-* Follow the instructions described in [here](http://www.valgrind.org/docs/manual/writing-tools.html) on setting up new valgrins tools
+* Follow the instructions described in [here](http://www.valgrind.org/docs/manual/writing-tools.html) on setting up a new valgrins tool

 ## Implemenation

 The implementation is based on hash maps.
-We have used seperate hash maps for storing data dependances on memory addreses and on temporary variables.
+We have used seperate hash maps for storing data dependances on memory locations and on temporary variables.
 For registers we have used valgrind's set_shadow_reg_area and get_shadow_reg_area platforms.

 ### How provenance sources are handled?